quenio/ATN/Constants/README.md

 Similarly, the one-to-many relation `employees` is defined from `Employer` to `Employee`, where `Employer` is the domain of the function type, and the `{Employee}` set type as its codomain.

 Alternatively, a one-to-one relation from `Employee` to `Employer` is defined by `employer`.
-The main difference between their definitions is the use of a set type on the `employees` one-to-many relation.
+The main difference between the definitions of those two relations is the use of a set type on the `employees` one-to-many relation.